Disruption is the New Normal. Is Your Company Ready?

 Transparency is critical for effective management, especially in the context of cash-flow.
 Whether employees are working remotely temporarily or permanently in the office, organizations must run continuously without any gaps or broken connections in terms of processes, information, and communication.

-There are numerous CRM systems in the marketplace.
-Each continues to add features and capabilities to extend their feature matrix.
+There are numerous systems in the marketplace.
+Each continues to add features and capabilities to extend it's feature matrix.
 The practical utility of those features varies from user to user, but the feature matrix is undoubtedly crucial for your business to gain useful insight.

 As one researches the CRM marketplace, consider the following key points to ensure the least disruption to daily processes and quick adoption by your employees.